-Perhaps the biggest disadvantage of UHT pasteurization is its effect on the taste of milk.
+Perhaps the biggest disadvantage of ultra high temperature pasteurization is its effect on the taste of milk.
 Many people agree that UHT-pasteurized milk exhibits an overly cooked, burnt taste.
 On the other hand, UHT pasteurization can be ideal for flavor-forward products like fruit juice, cheese sauce and yogurt because sweeteners, salt and other ingredients may help to mask the burnt taste.… Read more

 Food and beverage manufacturers need to keep up with changing industry trends to stay competitive in 2018 and beyond.
-Here are three big trends in the food and beverage industry to pay attention to this year:
+Here are three big food and beverage industry trends to pay attention to this year: